Frequently Asked Questions

 Q. Do horses that sell on the sale have a warranty or guarantee?

 A. Please refer to the catalog for complete terms and conditions.
 Horse are guaranteed to have a clean title and to have a negative Coggins test result.
 Please examine horses closely prior to bidding.
 All horses are sold “as is”.
-There is no guarantee of any kind as to soundness or any other quality of the horse.
-UWRF will make every attempt to announce known significant defects that will hinder the horse’s performance, but it is the buyer’s responsibility to shop the horse before bidding.
-Students and staff will be on hand on sale day to answer your questions.
+There is no guarantee of any kind as to soundness, health, riding qualities, or any other quality of the horse.
+UWRF will make an attempt to announce known significant defects that will significantly hinder the horse’s performance, but it is the buyer’s responsibility to shop the horse before bidding.
+Students and staff will be on hand during the open house to answer your questions.
 Please feel free to visit with them and ask questions about the horses you are interested in “prior to bidding”.